A (re-)introduction to the extensible shell

 Es futures

-So what's next for es?
-Well, there are a couple active projects I am pursuing.
+So, what’s next for es?
+Well, there are a couple of near-term goals I would like to achieve.

-Near-term, I would like to improve how es reads commands from its input.
-Es currently can be built with support for readline, but that support is somewhat limited—things like programmable tab completion simply can't be achieved.
-Some work in how memory is managed should enable things like programmable tab completion or even swapping out readline for other libraries entirely.
-Given there are multiple es forks featuring custom, hand-rolled line editing capabilities, making this easier to swap out seems ideal.
+I would like to improve how shell input is read and parsed.
+Es has long had support for readline, but that support is limited, because while the parser is running, the shell can’t run commands written in es script—only hardcoded behavior.
+Some work that has been recently done with how parser memory is managed changes this, and will enable things like programmable tab completion, or even swapping out readline for other libraries entirely.
+Given that there are multiple es forks featuring custom, hand-rolled line editing libraries, making this easier to swap out seems like meeting an active desire of users.

-Allowing people to interact with their shell in ways that are familiar to them (that is, job control and fancy programmable input), and doing so in ways that are consistent with or even extend the shell's existing design, serves to both make the shell more practically useful and demonstrate its design works.
+Both of these ideas, programmable input and job control, are in large part in service of a larger goal, which is to grow the es community.
+Es, I think, has real design strengths which have appealed to people like myself even despite other limitations of the shell, and during periods when development was stalled.
+Removing those limitations and allowing people to interact with their shell in ways that are familiar to them (that is, job control and fancy programmable input), and managing to do so in ways that are consistent with the shell’s existing design, serves to both make the shell more practically useful and demonstrate that its design works.

-Ideally though, I don't want to add too much to upstream es.
-The current feature set is pretty good.
-Whatever is added should function as a sort of meta feature, enabling not only some particular use but a whole new category of extensibility.
+Ideally though, I don’t want to add too much to what’s built into the upstream es.
+The current feature set is pretty good, and I think it’s right to have a shell that starts small and lets users build on that, rather than the other way around.
+Whatever is added to the core, upstream shell should function as a sort of meta feature, enabling not just this or that particular use but a whole kind of extensibility or programmability.

-Lastly, I would like to write more things to document aspects of es, making it easier to get a strong grasp of the shell without having to dive into the code itself or trawl the old mailing list just to have an idea of how certain things work or why they were implemented the way they were.
+Outside of actual development work, I intend to write more posts to document aspects of es, making it easier to get a strong grasp of the shell without having to dive into the codebase or trawl the old mailing list just to have an idea of how certain things work or why they’re implemented the way they are.

 Some pages I ought to get around to writing include:

-All in all, I'd like to have a good enough foundation for es, along with documentation and tooling support, that people can really get to hacking on it.
-Over the years, while the upstream shell has been quiet, multiple forks have spun up, proving that motivation to do something with es has never gone away.
+All in all, I’d like to help build a solid enough foundation for es, along with documentation and tooling support, that it lowers the barrier to entry for hacking on the shell significantly.
+Over the years, while the upstream shell has been quiet, multiple individual forks have spun up, proving that motivation to do things with es has never really gone away, even if it has been disorganized.
+If upstream es can better avoid all that effort hitting dead-ends in defunct personal forks, that would be fantastic for the shell and its community.